caglatunc/NoteTakingApp/README.md

 ### Error Handling
 - In case of any errors, the application displays a "Not a valid note" message to the user.

-## Usage
-To use the application, simply run the executable file.
-Follow the on-screen instructions to create, edit, save, or delete notes.

-## Installation
-No installation is required.
-Simply download or clone the repository and run the application.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## Support
-For any questions or issues, please [open an issue](https://github.com/your-username/NoteTakingApp-Desktop/issues) on GitHub.

 https://github.com/caglatunc/NoteTakingApp/assets/95507765/28c3dabb-e511-4139-9a94-e9fd8c284212